 June 24 – 27 & July 3 & 4

-LibertyFest in Edmond is a week-long celebration featuring 10 family-oriented events, including a concert, road rally, kite fest, rodeo, car show, food fest, pageant, parade and fireworks.
+LibertyFest in Edmond is a week-long celebration featuring family-oriented events, including a concert, road rally, kite fest, rodeo, car show, carnival, parade and fireworks.
 See website for schedule.

-FREE Stars & Stripes River Festival at RIVERSPORT Adventures (800 Riversport Dr) features a 4th of July themed festival with food trucks, live music, a dragon boat festival, racing throughout the day and fireworks to end the evening.
+FREE Stars & Stripes River Festival at RIVERSPORT Adventures (800 Riversport Dr) features a 4th of July themed festival with food trucks, live music, a dragon boat festival, racing throughout the day.
 Free to attend; parking, $10.
-Activities begin at 10 a.m.; fireworks, at dark.
+Activities begin at 10 a.m. *No fireworks this year.

-FREE Freedom Festival at Elder Thomas Park (501 NW Ferris Ave, Lawton) features live music, bounce houses, car show and more.
-The festivities will end with one of the largest firework displays in Oklahoma.
-Free to attend.
-10 a.m. – 11 p.m.
+FREE Freedom Festival at Elder Thomas Park (501 NW Ferris Ave, Lawton) features live music, family-friendly activities and will end with one of the largest firework displays in Oklahoma.
+6-10:30 p.m.; fireworks, 9:45 p.m.

 FREE Freedom Fest at Community Church (512 E Seward Rd, Guthrie) features a patriotic program, food trucks, entertainment, lawn games and a fireworks show.
 5-10 p.m.